Updated Nov 24, 2021

 - Supports radio-teletype (RTTY) for wireless connection to multiple teleprinters

-The ICOM 7300 is one of the best premium models out there, highly regarded for its outstanding quality and lots of useful features it provides.
+The ICOM 7300 is one of the most premium best ham radio base station models out there, highly regarded for its outstanding quality and lots of useful features it provides.

 One of the most notable features of this device is the RF Direct Sampling System, which ensures you enjoy quality audio with minimal noise.
 This feature works by digitizing RF signals and relaying them via the FPGA.
 This helps lower noise levels significantly while also making the circuit simpler.

 Besides, it features an internal auto-tuner and a Continuous Wave (CW) function to cancel out unwanted noise.
 It also supports Single Side Band (SSB), meaning it makes use of the internal amplifier to improve the sound quality and volume.

 Another impressive feature worth mentioning is the unit’s 4.3 inches LCD waterfall touch screen, which makes operating the device effortlessly.

 There is also an IP+ feature that enables the base station to receive weaker signals that are usually masked or overridden by stronger signals.
 This way, you get to eliminate signal interference, so you can hear even the weakest signals more clearly.

 It is uniquely designed with a radio-teletype (RTTY), which allows you to wirelessly connect it to multiple teleprinters.
 Besides the RF Direct Sampling system, this unit also boasts up to 15 band-pass filters that work together to deliver superior performance.